-The studentship is open to Home/EU students and does not require an additional explicit application (although when making their online Oxford application candidates must either list University College as their preferred college, or be willing to migrate colleges to take up the award).
+The studentship provides fees at the home rate and does not require an additional explicit application (although when making their online Oxford application candidates must either list University College as their preferred college, or be willing to migrate colleges to take up the award).

 3. Direct Applications

 Exceptionally, students can also approach individual supervisors directly at other times during the year.
 If you are not applying for a funded programme, you will need to have funds for the University fees and your living costs.
 The selection criteria remain the same as for funded programmes.